 Common Name: Egyptian Barley

-Hordeum trifurcatum is a Annual up to 1.00 metres tall.
+Hordeum trifurcatum is an annual plant that can grow up to 1.00 metres tall.

 It has edible and miscellaneous uses.

 N. Africa to W. Asia.

 Not known in a truly wild location.

 Succeeds in most soils and in climates ranging from sub-arctic to sub-tropical[

 Cultivated for its edible seed in N. Africa[

 Considered to be no more than a variety of H. vulgare by many botanists[